Washington AG sues plastic surgery provider for fake reviews - KTVZ

 Associated Press/Report for America

-The lawsuit against Allure Esthetic and its owner, Dr. Javad Savan, alleges that the company directed its employees to create fake email accounts so as to write and post fictitious positive reviews.
+The lawsuit against Allure Esthetic and its owner, Dr. Javad Sajan, alleges that the company directed its employees to create fake email accounts in order to write and post fictitious positive reviews.

 Allure also had more than 10,000 patients sign non-disclosure agreements before receiving treatment that restricted them from posting negative reviews online, the lawsuit alleges.